This is a guest article provided by Cassidy Jakovickas, CPA at MBS Accountancy.

 If you’re in dire need of financial help, consider hiring a temporary bookkeeper or asking peers for individuals who would be willing to temporarily help you with specific tasks like data entry or payroll functions while you search for a permanent solution.
 It’s best to get temporary financial support so you can properly prepare and plan out a good hiring strategy for a more permanent accountant role.

-Step 2: Ask For Accountant Referrals From Qualified Sources
+Step 2: Ask for Accountant Referrals From Qualified Sources

 Once you’ve clarified what type of support you need, you can begin asking for referrals.
 When asking for referrals, however, it’s important to only ask individuals who are qualified to make recommendations for your nonprofit.